Graduate Program Information

 Application Materials: Apply online here.
 Once completed forms and all required materials have been received and evaluated, the choral faculty will invite selected applicants to campus for an interview and audition with one of our university choirs.
 If you have questions, please contact Dr. Allen Hightower at Allen.Hightower@unt.edu.
 Applications are due by the first Monday in December.

 Your video should include rehearsal and performances recordings of your conducting.
 The camera should face the conductor.
-Video submissions may be in digital upload or DVD format.
+Video submissions are to be a digital upload.

-Because our on-campus choral conducting audition dates are January 25 & 26 and it takes several weeks for the application materials to clear the university, the college and finally get to us, you would be well served if your application packet got to us no later than December 1, 2021.
+Because our on-campus choral conducting audition dates are January 29 and 30, 2024, and it takes several weeks for the application materials to clear the university, the college and finally get to us, you would be well served if your application packet got to us no later than December 1, 2023.
 Early November is preferred.

 Go to the College of Music web site and apply online.
 Be sure to include a video of your conducting (view of the conductor) comprised of rehearsal and performance.